 Activities and Sights

 AT&T Park is a baseball park located in the South Beach neighborhood.
 Since 2000, it has served as the home of the San Francisco Giants, the city’s Major League Baseball franchise.
 It’s the ballpark where hitting a home run could mean going for a swim to get that ball and the breathtaking Bay views are worth seeing even if you’re not a baseball fan.
+This is a perfect activity if you are coming into the city later in the day, as you can drop your bags at a San Francisco luggage storage company and head over to the park.
 They offer behind-the-scenes tours that give you access to places only players and staff go including: The Field Warning Track, A Major League Dugout, Visitors’ Indoor Batting Cage, The Visitors’ Clubhouse, and The Press Box.
 The only other baseball park that I’ve visited before is Fenway Park in Boston.
 While I’m a Red Sox fan, they can’t complete with these views.

 For only $6 return, we were able to use public transportation from downtown San Francisco to Muir Woods in Marin County.
 Nestled in a cool, foggy canyon north of the Golden Gate Bridge, Muir Woods is the world’s most famous grove of giant redwoods.
 We spent over two hours amidst the tall trees that are a spectacular remnant of the vast redwood forests that once filled the hills surrounding San Francisco Bay.
 Redwoods grow taller than any other tree species in the world, and the average age of the redwoods in Muir Woods ranges from 400–800 years old.
 As soon as we entered the woods, we felt like we were a million miles away from the city and concrete.